-This vegan walnut pesto sauce is delicious tossed with gluten-free pasta, used as a pizza sauce, or as a spread on sandwiches.
-It’s also great drizzled on roasted vegetables or used as a dip.
+This vegan walnut pesto sauce is delicious tossed with gluten-free pasta, used as a pizza sauce, or as a spread in sandwiches.
+It’s also great drizzled on roasted vegetables, rice, or used as a dip.
 This dairy-free, paleo, pesto recipe is easy to make, flavorful, and rich yet refreshing.

-Pesto is traditionally made with fresh basil, which is always delicious, but this recipe calls for parsley instead of the usual basil.
-Parsley gives this sauce a refreshing, springlike flavour and it’s perfect when you’re craving something a bit out of the ordinary.
-If you prefer a more traditional pesto flavour, go ahead and swap the parsley for fresh basil instead (or use a combination of both herbs).
+Pesto is traditionally made with fresh basil, but this recipe calls for parsley instead of the usual basil.
+Parsley gives this sauce a refreshing, spring-like flavor.
+It’s perfect when you’re craving something a bit out of the ordinary.
+If you prefer a more traditional pesto flavor, you can swap the parsley for fresh basil instead (or use a combination of both herbs).

-Walnuts add a slightly bitter, tannic flavour that goes perfectly with the fresh parsley, garlic, and lemon in this pesto sauce.
+Walnuts add a slightly bitter, tannic flavor that goes perfectly with the fresh parsley, garlic, and lemon in this pesto sauce.
 If you don’t have any walnuts you can substitute pine nuts or pecans instead.
-Or if you need to avoid nuts altogether, try this nut free vegan pesto recipe instead.
+Or if you need to avoid nuts altogether, try this nut-free vegan pesto recipe instead.

-This vegan walnut pesto is quick and easy to make.
-Simply add the fresh parsley, garlic, walnuts, olive oil, lemon juice, salt, and pepper to a food processor or blender and blend until smooth.
-That’s all there is to it.
+This pesto sauce is quick and easy to make.
+Start by adding the fresh parsley, garlic, walnuts, olive oil, lemon juice, salt, and pepper to a food processor or high blender.

-Alternatively you could finely chop all the ingredients and then use a large mortar and pestle to make the sauce.
-Authentic pesto is often made in a mortar and pestle, but I prefer the ease of just tossing everything in the food processor.
+Alternatively you could finely chop all the ingredients, then use a large mortar and pestle to make the sauce.

-If you’re serving this pesto on pasta, be sure to toss the pasta with the pesto while the pasta is still hot.
-The heat from the pasta will cook the garlic in this sauce slightly which takes the edge off the raw garlic flavour.
+If you’re serving this pesto on pasta, be sure to toss the pasta with the pesto sauce while the pasta is still hot.
+The heat from the pasta will lightly cook the garlic and mellow the flavor of the raw garlic.

-Store any leftover pesto in an airtight container in the fridge for up to five days.
+Store this vegan walnut pesto in an airtight container in the fridge for up to five days.

-This creamy vegan baked polenta is delicious with marinara sauce and fresh basil.
-Or use it as a base for vegan stews or sauces.
+- This creamy baked vegan polenta is delicious served with marinara sauce and fresh basil.

-Or try these tasty vegan mushroom meatballs.
-They’re hearty, filling, and so flavourful.
+- Or try these tasty vegan meatballs.
+They’re hearty, filling, and flavorful.

 Vegan Walnut Pesto